atbcb/ICTTestingBaseline/docs/3FocusOrder.md

 ###### Test Cases
 Use the keyboard to navigate through all interface components and content (including any hidden content).
 For those content elements that repeat over multiple pages or screens:
 1. Check that the relative order of keyboard and/or visual focus is the same across pages.
+Pass if true.
-2. Check that the user initiated a in the content order
+2. Check that the user initiated a change in the content order.
+Pass if true.

-###### Output
+###### Output 3.2.3
 * Pass: if either test case is true
 * Fail: if both test cases fail

-#### Outcome
+## Baseline Test Result
-The overall test procedure (accumulating the results of the individual test cases) should return one of the following outcomes:
+### Pass
-* Passed – the test target passed the test
+Pass if all outcomes of B9.1 and B9.2 pass

-* Failed – the test target failed the test
+### Fail
-* Cannot tell: it is unclear whether or not the test target passes or fails the test
+Fail if any of the outcomes of B 9.1 and B9.2 fail

 ## Advisory: Tips for streamlined test processes
 * This test is for interactive interface components, excluding forms which are covered by the forms test.